awsdocs/aws-glue-developer-guide/doc_source/using-identity-based-policies.md

 + **AWSGlueConsoleFullAccess** – Grants full access to AWS Glue resources when using the AWS Management Console\.
 If you follow the naming convention for resources specified in this policy, users have full console capabilities\.
 This policy is typically attached to users of the AWS Glue console\.
 + **AWSGlueServiceRole** – Grants access to resources that various AWS Glue processes require to run on your behalf\.
 These resources include AWS Glue, Amazon S3, IAM, CloudWatch Logs, and Amazon EC2\.
 If you follow the naming convention for resources specified in this policy, AWS Glue processes have the required permissions\.
 This policy is typically attached to roles specified when defining crawlers, jobs, and development endpoints\.
 + **AWSGlueServiceNotebookRole** – Grants access to resources required when creating a notebook server\.
 These resources include AWS Glue, Amazon S3, and Amazon EC2\.
 If you follow the naming convention for resources specified in this policy, AWS Glue processes have the required permissions\.
 This policy is typically attached to roles specified when creating a notebook server on a development endpoint\.
++ **AWSGlueConsoleSageMakerNotebookFullAccess** – Grants full access to AWS Glue and Amazon SageMaker resources when using the AWS Management Console\.
+If you follow the naming convention for resources specified in this policy, users have full console capabilities\.
+This policy is typically attached to users of the AWS Glue console who manage Amazon SageMaker notebooks\.

 **Note**
 You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.